Brad Richards: New York Rangers (2011–2014)

 After becoming an unrestricted free agent, Richards signed a nine-year, $60 million contract with the New York Rangers on July 2, 2011, reuniting him with John Tortorella, his head coach from the 2004 Lightning team that won the Stanley Cup, and another member of that 2004 team, Ruslan Fedotenko.
 He was also approached by the Calgary Flames, Los Angeles Kings, Toronto Maple Leafs and the Tampa Bay Lightning.

 On October 8, 2011, Richards scored his first goal as a Ranger in a 2–1 shootout loss to the Anaheim Ducks.
 The game was played at the Ericsson Globe in Stockholm.
 He would go on to record 25 goals along with 41 assists during his first season with the Rangers, as well as six goals and nine assists in 20 playoff games, as the top seeded Rangers were ultimately eliminated from the 2012 playoffs by the sixth seeded New Jersey Devils in the third round in six games.

 On April 19, 2013, Richards scored his first career NHL hat-trick in a game against the Buffalo Sabres.

 On March 5, 2014, the Rangers acquired Martin St. Louis, reuniting the two, who were previously teammates when the Lightning won the cup in 2004.
-St. Louis and Richards both played integral roles in the Rangers' run to the 2014 Stanley Cup Finals, which they lost in five games to the Los Angeles Kings.
+St. Louis and Richards both played integral roles in the Rangers' run to the 2014 Stanley Cup Final, which they lost in five games to the Los Angeles Kings.

 On June 20, 2014, the Rangers used a compliance buyout on the remaining seven years of Richards' contract in an effort to increase salary cap space.
 This rendered him an unrestricted free agent, and ended the brief reunion between him and St. Louis.

 Chicago Blackhawks (2014–2015)

 On July 1, 2014, Richards signed a one-year, $2 million contract with the Chicago Blackhawks.
 He wore number 91 for the Blackhawks, the first player in team history to do so, as his usual #19 was already being worn by Blackhawks captain Jonathan Toews Richards played in his 1,000th career NHL game on November 16, 2014, against his former team, the Dallas Stars.
 In 76 regular season games with the Blackhawks, Richards scored 12 goals with 25 assists for 37 points as he played on the second line with Bryan Bickell and Patrick Kane.

-The Blackhawks, with Richards, later faced one of his former teams, the Tampa Bay Lightning, in the 2015 Stanley Cup Finals.
+The Blackhawks, with Richards, later faced one of his former teams, the Tampa Bay Lightning, in the 2015 Stanley Cup Final.
 Chicago would prevail in six games, giving Richards his second Stanley Cup title.
-He assisted on Patrick Kane's late 3rd period goal in the deciding Game 6 at the United Center, sealing the 4–2 series victory.
+He assisted on Patrick Kane's late third-period goal in the deciding game six at the United Center, sealing the 4–2 series victory.